MNCTTY/M-U-S-I-C-C-L-U-S-T-E-R-I-Z-A-T-I-O-N/README.md

 # music_collection_pipeline

 Some initial research on sound processing and analysis.
-Hope someday I'll find more time and build a perfect for my music sense recommendation system
+Hope one day I'll find more time and build a perfect for my music sense recommendation system

 ---
 Some insights for future me: